 - Belong to the International Society of Environmental Epidemiology and contributed meaningfully to the Society.

 Eligible awardees are scientists with more than 5 years past their doctoral degree, ideally holding an independent academic, research or professional position and are at an academic rank below full professor or the equivalent.
 The recipient of this award will receive subsidized registration, airfare, and hotel costs for the annual conference using a fund established in Tony McMichael’s name.
 The award is presented at the Annual Conference.
-The recipient will be invited to present the Mid-Career lecture at the conference.

 How to Apply to the Tony McMichael Mid-Career Award